 Cherry and Martin is pleased to present an exhibition of new works by Los-Angeles based artist Adam Silverman.
-The show will feature stoneware pots, ceramic sculptures and an architectural intervention.
+His second solo with the gallery will feature stoneware pots, ceramic sculptures and an architectural intervention.

 The basic geometry of Adam Silverman’s work starts with the circle.
 The centripetal acceleration of the potter’s wheel encourages the wet clay to move outward, towards the edge of its spinning disc.
 Slowly and with care, Silverman directs this force upward, into an egg or sphere.
 Eggs and spheres, like circles, are an expression of an idea of perfection, and it is at this point that Silverman’s pots take on their individual lives, both through the materials that make them and the action of his shaping hand.
 Silverman pulls the pots upward; he also punches and pushes the clay from within the sphere to alter its interior space and corresponding exterior form.
 Silverman then layers the surface of his pots with additional clays and glazes, building up their texture and changing their contours through multiple kiln firings.